 - Develop criteria and standards relating to the quality and appropriateness of patient care and Network goals;

-- Implement procedures for evaluation and resolution of patient grievances by the Medical Review Board;
+- Implement procedures for evaluation and resolution of patient grievances;

-- Advise the Divisional Board and Network Staff on the care and appropriate placement of ESRD;
+- Advise on the care and appropriate placement of ESRD;

-- Advise the Divisional Board and Network staff on all Network quality improvement activities;
+- Advise on all Network quality improvement activities;

-- Assist Network staff in the development, implementation, and evaluation of quality improvement projects;
+- Assist in the development, implementation, and evaluation of quality improvement projects;

 - Make recommendations to the Network regarding sanctions for facilities or providers that do not comply with Network goals or standards; and